rudof-project/rudof/docs/src/cli_usage/config.md

 `[rdf.endpoints.*]` lists the SPARQL endpoints registered by name, the ones usable as `--endpoint wikidata` or `--backend endpoint=wikidata`. `wikidata`, `dbpedia` and `uniprot` are registered by default.

+This dump only has bare values, no explanations — see the [Config reference](../references/config.md) for what every key means, its type, and its default.

 ## Inspecting a specific config file

 ```sh